stackbit-projects/passivebot-e1420/content/pages/index.md

         image_alt: Feature 2 placeholder image
         media_position: left
         media_width: sixty
-      - title: Optimize Your Daily Schedule for Maximum Productivity
+      - title: Optimize Your Maximum Daily Earnings
         content: >-
           With YourGoal you will be more productive and organized.
 Overcome procrastination and achieve your goals.